hexagontk/hexagon/contributing.md

 WARNING: This script can leave a lot of Docker artifacts using a lot of disk space, you can clean this up by running: `sudo docker system prune -af`

+IMPORTANT: For `rabbitmq` container to work properly, you should follow the setup described in: https://www.rabbitmq.com/install-debian.html (inside the "With Docker" section)

 If you want to commit to the project.
 It is convenient to setup your own [Travis] account to execute the CI job defined in `.travis.yml` when code is pushed to your fork.